Elizabeth (Lilla) Harris BA Hons Humanistic Counselling

 BA (Hons) in Humanistic Counselling Practice (2015)

 I am a member of the BACP and gained BA Hons in Humanistic Counselling at Nottingham University.
 My experience as a counsellor includes working with people of all ages and genders.
 I have worked in primary schools with children from the ages of 5 to 11.
 At a University with under graduate and post graduate students of various ages.
 I have also spent 3 years working at Nottingham Sexual Violence Support Centre, (formerly Rape Crisis) which provides support for clients of all ages from 13, to clients in their late 70's.
-Clients have come to see me bringing a wide variety of life issues including low self-esteem, anxiety, panic attacks, depression, bereavement, relationship and family difficulties.
+I also work with clients who are referred through their workplace.

 Originally I trained as a nurse and midwife.
 I worked both in the NHS and in the private sector of the care industry.